 The Quattro Canti, the nexus of old Palermo known as "il teatro" (the city theater) is ideal for people watching and gentle strolls, especially so you can check out the scandalous statues that inhabit the main square of Piazza Pretoria.
 Once called the "Piazza Vergogna," or "Square of Shame," the Piazza Pretoria features a Mannerist fountain replete with nude marbles of river gods, tritons, and nymphs.

 The island capital sits on the north shore of Sicily, within a short drive of several fabulous beaches.
 West of the city are the beaches of San Vito lo Capo, Isola delle Femmine, and Mondello, which is also where the annual beach festival is held in May.
 East of Palermo are a slew of resorts and public beaches on the way to Cefalù.
 Within Palermo, among residential buildings, is the small beach of Arenella, which will do in a pinch if you can't get out of town.

 Saints Day Festivals

 Palermo lives it up during festivals for its patron saints, including San Giuseppe (March 19), Madonna della Catena (mid-August), and San Nicola (December 6-8).
 Palermo's main patron saint – Santa Rosalia, – has been celebrated in this city with music, parades, and much feasting, for more than 400 years.
-The Festa di Santa Rosalia is held each year on July 24-25.
+The Festa di Santa Rosalia is held each year in July.
 Saints day festivals are a great time to see traditional Palermo at its best.